ComparativeGenomicsToolkit/cactus/README.md

 pip install --upgrade .
 ```
 ### Compile Cactus executables (if not using Docker/Singularity)
 By default Cactus uses containers to distribute its binaries, because compiling its dependencies can sometimes be a pain.
-If you can use Docker or Singularity, you can skip this section.
+If you can use Docker or Singularity, *which we highly recommend*, you can skip this section since all that needs to be installed in that case is the Python workflow as described above.
 However, in some environments (e.g. HPC clusters) you won't be able to use Docker or Singularity, so you will have to compile the binaries and install a few dependencies.

 First, ensure you have KyotoTycoon installed.
 If you have root access, it is available through most package managers under `kyototycoon` or `kyoto-tycoon`.
 To compile it manually, you are best off using the [unofficial Altice Labs repository](https://github.com/alticelabs/kyoto).
 If you've installed KyotoTycoon (and its library, KyotoCabinet) from a package manager, you should be OK to go.
 If you've installed it in a non-standard location, however, (because you don't have root access, for example) you will need to set the following environment variables:
 ```